OP-DSL/OP2-Common/docs/devapp.rst

     op_exit();
   }

 By this point you need OP2 set up - take a look at the Makefile in step1, and observe that the include and library paths are added, and we link against ``op2_seq`` back-end library.
+Using the ``op_seq.h`` header file and linking with the sequential back-end OP2 lib produces what we call a *developer sequential* version of the application.
+This should be used to successively develop the rest of the application by using the OP2 API and validate its numerical output, as we do so in the next steps.

 Step 2 - OP2 Declaration